Ugly Stik® Catfish Casting Rods

 - Medium Heavy actions

-- Ugly Tuff™ one-piece stainless steel guides
+- Ugly Tuff™ one piece stainless steel guides provide excellent durability and eliminate insert pop-outs

-- Ugly Stik® Clear Tip® design
+- Ugly Stik® Clear Tip® design for strength and sensitivity

 - Comfortable EVA grips with rubber gimbal